Maximize your Laravel blog's potential with SEO best practices and reach 10K monthly clicks on Google.

 Don’t track your .env file

-Your .env file contains sensitive informations.
+Your .env file contains sensitive information.

 Please, don’t track it!